 We race in several different classes so that everyone can have fun.
 The race course depends on the wind conditions.
 We typically race around a triangle course in light wind; in planing conditions, we may hold slalom-type races (mostly downwind, figure 8, or similar).

 The primary goal is to have fun!
 The general "right-of-way" rules apply, but we do not have a protest committee, and many racers do not know the special racing rules around marks.
 If in doubt, play nice!
 Avoiding accidents is always the first priority!
 Lending your co-racer a helping hand so he does not fall is much more fun that yelling at each other.

-- Open class: There is no sail size limit, so bring the biggest, fastest thing you can find and go crazy!
+- Open class: There is no sail size limit, so bring the biggest, fastest board you can find and go crazy!
 This is where the most experienced racers tend to compete.
+(No foils, though!)

-- 7.5 limited: This is by far the most popular and therefore competitive class.
+- 7.5 limited: This is typically the most popular class, and can be quite competitive.
 The biggest sail you can use in this class is a 7.5 meter sail.

 - Women's: You're limited to a 7.5 meter sail in the women's class as well.